Cancer Research UK logo.

 • having the same treatment more, or less, often

-• a new way of giving a standard treatment (radiotherapy for example)
+• a new way of giving a standard treatment, such as radiotherapy

 Phase 3 trials usually involve many more patients than phase 1 or 2.
 This is because differences in success rates may be small.
 So, the trial needs many patients to be able to show the difference.